Week 1 study notes

 Human-centred design gives this lesson its academic foundation.
 ISO 9241-210 frames human-centred design around interactive systems across their life cycle.
 NIST summarizes the goal in practical terms: systems should be usable and useful by focusing on users, needs, requirements, human factors, usability, accessibility, and evaluation.

-This does not mean the first learner must read standards documents in week one.
-It means the tutor can teach a simple definition with serious backing: design is the practice of making decisions that help people use systems well.
+You do not need to read standards documents in Week 1.
+For now, use this simple definition with serious backing: design is the practice of making decisions that help people use systems well.

 - Design is concerned with people and systems interacting, not only with visual surface.